Apple calls them pre‑adds. The job is the same as a pre‑save: capture intent before release day, then convert that intent into day‑one listening.

 Fix:

-- retarget pre‑adders on release day
+- Retarget pre‑adders on release day with fresh creative

-- post a simple “it is out” clip that reuses the same hook
+- Post a simple "it is out" clip that reuses the same hook